andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Registration_Normalization.rst

 Affine Transformations
 ****************

 To warp the images to a template, we will use an **affine transformation**.
-This is similar to the rigid-body transformation described above in Motion Correction, but it adds two more transformations: zooms and shears.
-Whereas translations and rotations are easy enough to do with an everyday object such as a pen, zooms and shears are more unusual - Zooms either shrink or enlarge the image, while shears take the diagonally opposite corners of the image and stretch them away from each other.
+This is similar to the rigid-body transformation described above in Motion Correction, but it adds two more transformations: **zooms** and **shears**.
+Whereas translations and rotations are easy enough to do with an everyday object such as a pen, zooms and shears are more unusual - zooms either shrink or enlarge the image, while shears take the diagonally opposite corners of the image and stretch them away from each other.
 The animation below summarizes these four types of **linear transformations**.

 .. figure:: AffineTransformations.gif

 .. note:: As with rigid-body transformations, zooms and shears each have three degrees of freedom: You can zoom or shear an image along the x-, y-, or z-axis.
 In total, then, affine transformations have twelve degrees of freedom.
 These are also called linear transformations because a transformation applied in one direction along an axis is accompanied by a transformation of equal magnitude in the opposite direction.
 A translation of one millimeter *to* the left, for example, implies that the image has been moved one millimeter *from* the right.
 Likewise, if an image is enlarged by one millimeter along the z-axis, it is enlarged by one millimeter in both directions along that axis.
 Transformations without these constraints are called **nonlinear transformations**.
-For example, a nonlinear transformation can enlarge the image in one direction while shrinking in the other direction, as when squeezing a sponge.
+For example, a nonlinear transformation can enlarge the image in one direction while shrinking it in the other direction, as when squeezing a sponge.
 These types of transformations will be discussed later.

 Registration and Normalization
 ***************